 No wonder the reviews of this hotel are fabulous, check them out yourself here.

 NOTE: If you do not want to rent a car (more on this below), Antigoni Hotel can arrange a transfer from the airport for you.
-If you do have a car, they have a parking for hotel guests where you can leave your car under the shade.
+If you do have a car, they have parking for hotel guests where they can leave their car in the shade.

 Renting a car in Halkidiki

-As I said above, there is no way you can properly visit anything in Halkidiki if you don’t have a car.
+As I said above, there is no way you can properly visit anything on Halkidiki if you don’t have a car.

-If your plan was to enjoy the turquoise sea and the swimming pool in your hotel, that’s totally ok too, you obviously do not need a car.
+If your plan was to enjoy the turquoise sea and the swimming pool at your hotel, that’s totally okay too, you obviously do not need a car.
 But if you feel like discovering more in the area, you will need a vehicle.

 The roads were great, it was a pleasure to drive around.

 I like this site because you can easily set all the preferences that are important to you with a couple clicks.
-Conditions like unlimited mileage, second driver, baby seat – all of this is super easy to set up in the system.
+Conditions like unlimited mileage, second driver, baby seat – all of this is super easy to set up on the website.

 They also have a best price guarantee policy, so you can be sure you will find the best rate!

 When to go to Halkidiki

-The season is from May to October and I think the best time to go is on the first half of June (or read more about the best time to visit Greece in general).
-The beginning of June is the time when the water is already warm enough to swim, the crowds of tourists are not there yet and the weather is warm, but not too hot!
+The season is from May to October and I think the best time to go is in the first half of June (or read more about the best time to visit Greece in general).
+The beginning of June is the time when the water is already warm enough to swim in, the crowds of tourists are not there yet and the weather is warm, but not too hot!
 I have heard that the beginning of September is also nice.

 How to get to Halkidiki

 The easiest way is to fly to Thessaloniki and then rent a car or use a transfer provided by your hotel.
-Depending on where you are and which peninsula, it will take a minimum of 45 minutes.
+Depending on where you are and which peninsula you are staying on, it will take a minimum of 45 minutes to get there.
 It was 1.5 hours to my hotel, Antigoni Beach Resort.